skraft9/skraft9/README.md

 - 📂 **Sensitive Information Disclosure** – Located sensitive data exposed via public S3 buckets.

 - 🧾 **Privacy Flaws** – Discovered user privacy risks via exposed PII through metadata from API endpoints on a widely used digital content platform.

-_Disclaimer: All findings were identified through independent research and disclosed responsibly to the affected vendors.
-Details have been intentionally withheld in accordance with program restrictions.
-This work was conducted outside of my employment and reflects my personal efforts in cybersecurity research._

 ---